johnbatista1223/realtor-app/README.md

 Head to this link to watch a demonstration of the app- [Demo]()

 # **Usage**
->For this project, our group use a concept of CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a >declarative and maintainable way.
-We went with the styled components which uses the best bits of ES6 and CSS to style our app.
+> <p>For this project, our group use a concept of CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a >declarative and maintainable way.
+We went with the styled components which uses the best bits of ES6 and CSS to style our app. </p>

-In the command line you will want to "npm install" Next, you will
+In the command line you will want to ***npm install***

+Next, you will
 ![1]
 ![2]
 ![3]
 ![4]

 # **Contributors**
 John Batista